wilfredor/addwikigeolocation/README.md

 - Writes GPS into EXIF only when the EXIF is missing GPS; otherwise skips.
 Logs counts of updated/skipped/errored.
 - Uses jittered sleeps and a per-minute cap to avoid hammering the API.
 - Saves scan results (needs EXIF / needs template) to a JSON file; supports resume and dry-run.
+- Downloads into a temp directory by default and removes files after processing to avoid filling disk.
+- Optional upload back to Commons via `--upload`.

 ## Requirements
 - Python 3.9+